-Bay Mills Community College's Waishkey Bay Farm is a 40 acre property being developed as a teaching, research and incubator facility focusing on sustainable agriculture utilizing farming methods and techniques inherent in traditional Anishinaabek culture.
+Bay Mills Community College's Waishkey Bay Farm is a 40 acre property being developed as a teaching, research, and incubator facility focusing on sustainable agriculture and food production that is consistent with traditional Anishinaabek values.
 Current operations include hoop house vegetable production, hosting a community garden, pasture poultry production and processing, domestic blueberry production & novel berry research, tending honey bee hives and raising grass-fed beef.
 Waishkey Bay Farm has been MAEAP verified since 2013.

 Location/address : 10135 W Mills Road, Brimley, MI (location only, no mail service)